A Little TLC

 "A Little TLC" (a.k.a.
 "TLC") is a song written by Lynsey de Paul and Terry Britten, about needing tender loving care.
+The song is registered with the ISWC as well as MusicBrainz and it has been recorded and released by a number of artists.

+Marlene version

-The song is registered with the ISWC and has been recorded by a number of artists starting with Philippine born, Japanese soul singer Marlene (known in the US primarily for her work with Seawind), where it was one of the tracks on her jazz/soul/funk album Looking for Love, recorded in Los Angeles and released on CBS/Sony in 1984.
-The album featuring the track "A Little TLC" was re-issued on CD on 8 November 2017.
+The first version of the song was recorded and released by Philippine born, Japanese soul singer Marlene de la Peña but more commonly referred to as "Marlene" (who known in the US primarily for her work with Seawind), where it was one of the tracks on her jazz/soul/funk album Looking for Love, recorded in Los Angeles and released on CBS/Sony in 1984.
+The album was re-issued on CD with the song featuring as track 8 on CD on 25 July 1991, and again on 8 November 2017 on Sony Records International.